 Partnership with Yale University Press and the Yale Series of Younger Poets Competition

-Each year, beginning in Fall of 2012, a Merrill House Brief Residency and stipend will be reserved for the winner of the Yale Series of Younger Poets Competition.
+Each year, a Merrill House Brief Residency and stipend will be reserved for the winner of the Yale Series of Younger Poets Competition.

 The Yale Younger Poetry Prize is the longest running and, arguably, the most prestigious poetry contest in the United States.
 Since 1919, it has celebrated the most prominent new American poets by bringing the work of these artists to the attention of the larger public.
 The award is reserved for poets under the age of 40 who have not yet published a book of poetry.
 More information about the prize and application instructions and be found here.